Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/204-ObjectStorage.md

 in Lustre, the object cannot be modified: One cannot simply change a part of the content, but the object needs to be replaced with a new object.

-Some tools can do multipart uploads: An large object is uploaded in multiple parts (which can create more parallelism and hence have a higher combined bandwidth), but these parts are actually objects by themselves that are combined in a single object at the end.
+Some tools (e.g., `s3cmd`) can do multipart uploads: An large object is uploaded in multiple parts (which can create more parallelism and hence have a higher combined bandwidth), but these parts are actually objects by themselves that are combined in a single object at the end.
 If the upload would get interrupted, the parts would actually continue to live as